MicrosoftDocs/iis-docs/iis/web-development-reference/native-code-api-reference/hosted-web-core-api-reference.md

 ---
-title: "Hosted Web Core API Reference | Microsoft Docs" ms.custom: "" ms.date: "10/07/2016"
+title: "Hosted Web Core API Reference" ms.date: "10/07/2016" ms.assetid: d9d5406e-edef-ab14-c78a-711f70d5cda2
-ms.reviewer: ""
-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
-ms.assetid: d9d5406e-edef-ab14-c78a-711f70d5cda2
-caps.latest.revision: 29
-author: "shirhatti"
-manager: "wpickett"
 ---
 # Hosted Web Core API Reference
 This section describes the functions that developers can use to host Web pages with the Hosted Web Core.
 Hosted Web Core enables processes other than a worker process to load an instance of the IIS core.
 This instance requires a separate configuration file and can host only one application pool.